ardalis/Specification/docs/getting-started/faq.md

 nav_order: 4
 ---

 ## The new version of .NET is out.
-Please support the new TFM.
+Please support the new Target Framework.

-The library sets only the minimum required TFM.
+The library sets only the minimum required TFM (Target Framework).
 If you're on a newer .NET version you still can consume the library with no issues.
-We do release new versions regularly, but not necessarilly will follow the same cadence as .NET releases.
+We do release new versions regularly, but not necessarily will follow the same cadence as .NET releases.

 ## Which versions of EF Core can I use?